What are Chemical Peels?

 What is the Chemical Peel recovery like, and when will I see results?

 The recovery time for a Chemical Peel depends on the degree of its intensity.
 Results can be seen within a couple of weeks for light peels.
 With medium-strength peels, the skin can take up to six weeks to fully heal.
 The most care is involved with deep peels.
 Following a deep peel, patients should rest their skin for two weeks, meaning no make-up or your usual skin regimen.
 In addition, it can take up to three months for the redness to subside.
-Dr. Taki will advise you when it is ok for you to schedule a facial following any type of Chemical Peel, as well as provide the proper care instructions during your recovery.
+Our specialists will advise you when it is ok for you to schedule a facial following any type of Chemical Peel, as well as provide the proper care instructions during your recovery.